At a glance

 WSO2 Streaming Integrator

-A streaming data processing runtime that allows you to integrate streaming data and take action based on it.
-Its sophisticated, web-based IDE provides an enhanced user experience.
+A streaming data processing runtime that allows you to integrate event streams and take action based on it.
+Its sophisticated, web-based IDE provides an enhanced developer experience.

 Streaming Integrator allows you to connect any data source to any destination.
-It has 60+ prebuilt, well-tested connectors that can be used to connect to sources and destinations — such as Kafka, files, DBs, and HTTP endpoints.
+It has 60+ prebuilt, production-grade connectors that can be used to connect to sources and destinations—such as Kafka, files, DBs, and HTTP endpoints.
 The component offers a web-based IDE that enables building complex streaming data processing logic easily using a drag-and-drop graphical editor or a streaming SQL editor.
 Container-friendly by design, Streaming Integrator can be deployed in VM and Docker and Kubernetes environments.

 Provides a rich and agile developer experience along with a graphical drag-and-drop editor that enables faster development for non-technical users.